 In addition, the transition to a low-carbon economy will undoubtedly affect the various stakeholders of the companies taking part in the energy transition.
 These stakeholders include the workforce, consumers, supply chains and the communities in which the companies' facilities are located.
-A just transition involves maximising the social and economic opportunities and minimising and managing challenges of a net zero transition.
-We expect companies to consider the potential stakeholder risks associated with decarbonisation.
+A just transition involves minimising and managing social risks, seeking to maximise social opportunities, and a focus on the place based economic impacts of the transition to net zero.
+We expect companies to consider this social dimension in decarbonisation strategies and engage with companies, directly and through collaboration with other investors.